github/developer.github.com/content/v3/repos/deployments.md

 ## Create a Deployment

+Deployments offer a few configurable parameters with sane defaults.

+The `ref` parameter can be any named branch, tag, or sha.
+At GitHub we often deploy branches and verify them before we merge a pull request.

+The `environment` parameters allows deployments to be issued to different runtime environments.
+Teams often have multiple environments for verifying their applications, like 'production', 'staging', and 'qa'.
+This allows for easy tracking of which environments had deployments requested.
+The default environment is 'production'

 The `auto_merge` parameter is used to ensure that the requested ref is not behind the repository's default branch.
 If the ref *is* behind the default